CFalc/Make-your-own-Pulse-Oximeter/README.md

  - Note I resized the breakout boared using a small handsaw to ensure it fits in the enclosure.
 This is not necessary if you wire directly to the teensy boared.

 # Code
-Install the following Arduino Libraries
+Install the libraries inluded in the folder named Arduino Libraries If this is your first time using a Teensy board be sure to install the Teensy drivers for use with Arduino.